About the clinician

 Gay male psychology as primary territory.

-Minority stress, internalised homophobia, hypervigilance, attachment patterns formed under closeted conditions — these are not afterthoughts to be accommodated.
+Minority stress, internalised homophobia, hypervigilance, attachment patterns formed under closeted conditions.
+These are not afterthoughts to be accommodated.
 They are the territory itself.

 Principle 02